 Myth # 3: Outsourcing is only for big companies.

-Reality: Most clients of outsourcing companies are small start-up to medium-sized companies.
-They tend to choose partners who are reliable extensions of the company and offer flexibility, scalability and availability of resources on the market in a cost-effective manner.
+Reality: Most clients of outsourcing companies are a small start-up to medium-sized companies.
+They tend to choose partners who are reliable extensions of the company and offer flexibility, scalability, and availability of resources on the market in a cost-effective manner.